AtraLogika/ComfyUI-DDD/README.md

 # Installing

-- Place comfyui-ddd.py in your ComfyUI custom_nodes folder
+- git clone this repo in your custom_nodes folder or manually place the .py files in a ComfyUI-DDD folder in your custom_nodes folder
 - Download [High and Low loras](https://huggingface.co/AtraLogika/ComfyUI-DDD/tree/main) and place them in your loras folder